github/gh-ost/doc/command-line-flags.md

 See [`approve-renamed-columns`](#approve-renamed-columns)

+### ssl

+By default `gh-ost` does not use ssl/tls connections to the database servers when performing migrations.
+This flag instructs `gh-ost` to use encrypted connections.
+If enabled, `gh-ost` will use the system's ca certificate pool for server certificate verification.
+If a different certificate is needed for server verification, see `--ssl-ca`.
+If you wish to skip server verification, but still use encrypted connections, use with `--ssl-allow-insecure`.

+### ssl-allow-insecure

+Allows `gh-ost` to connect to the MySQL servers using encrypted connections, but without verifying the validity of the certificate provided by the server during the connection.
+Requires `--ssl`.

+### ssl-ca

+`--ssl-ca=/path/to/ca-cert.pem`: ca certificate file (in PEM format) to use for server certificate verification.
+If specified, the default system ca cert pool will not be used for verification, only the ca cert provided here.
+Requires `--ssl`.

 ### test-on-replica

 Issue the migration on a replica; do not modify data on master.
 Useful for validating, testing and benchmarking.
 See [`testing-on-replica`](testing-on-replica.md)